Johnson8998/WGRN-MCE/README.md

-# Weighted Gene Networks Derived from Multi-Omics Reveal Core Cancer Genes in Lung Cancer
+This is the code associated with the article “Weighted Gene Networks Derived from Multi-Omics Reveal Core Cancer Genes in Lung Cancer”.

+## Data Sources
+The BioGrid data can be found at https://downloads.thebiogrid.org/BioGRID/Release-Archive/BIOGRID-4.4.226/.
+TCGA-LUAD and TCGA-LUSC can be found at The Cancer Genome Atlas (TCGA) Research Network: http://cancergenome.nih.gov.

 This repository contains the code associated with the article “Weighted Gene Networks Derived from Multi-Omics Reveal Core Cancer Genes in Lung Cancer”.